Flwrian/EngineLab/README.md

 ./run.sh
 ```

-The code is mounted as a volume, so you can edit files on your host and changes are reflected immediately in the container.
+The code is mounted as a volume, so you can edit files on your host and it will reflect inside the container (need to restart the app to pick up changes).

 ## Requirements